Emulate a Bluetooth keyboard with the Raspberry Pi

 Create the certificates

-We’re back in the initialisation function now.
-Once we’ve set up our Bluetooth dongle, we need to create a couple of sockets upon which we can accept connections from clients.
-We also need to bind them to the appropriate ports.
-L2CAP is simply a type of Bluetooth socket.
-When binding the sockets to a port, we pass through a tuple with the MAC address of the Bluetooth dongle to bind the socket to, which can be omitted because we only have one, and the port to bind the socket to.
-Notice that we access the port constants using the class name, rather than prefixing them with self, because the constants are class members rather than instance members.
+Now, back in our initialization function, we’re focusing on creating a couple of sockets that will allow us to receive connections from clients.
+Additionally, we need to associate these sockets with the corresponding ports.
+In Bluetooth, L2CAP is a type of socket.
+When binding the sockets to a port, we use a tuple to specify the MAC address of the Bluetooth dongle, which we can omit since we’re working with a single dongle, and the port to bind the socket to.
+Note that we access the port constants by referencing the class name, rather than using self since the constants are class attributes rather than instance attributes.

 # Define our two server sockets for communication